goldenm-software/layrz_ble/README.md

 final ble = LayrzBle();

-// Listen for events
+/// Listen for events
+///
-ble.onEvent.listen((BleEvent event) { // Class included on the package
+/// `BleEvent` is from this package ble.onEvent.listen((BleEvent event) {
   debugPrint(event);
 });

+/// Listen for device discovery
+///
-// Listen for device discovery ble.onScan.listen((BleDevice device) { // BleDevice is a class from `layrz_models` package, but we exported it here for convenience debugPrint(device);
+/// `BleDevice` is from `layrz_models` package, but we exported it here for convenience ble.onScan.listen((BleDevice device) {
+  debugPrint(device);
 });

-// Check capabilities
+/// Check capabilities
+///
-final BleCapabilities capabilities = await ble.checkCapabilities(); // Class included on the package
+/// `BleCapabilities` is from this package final BleCapabilities capabilities = await ble.checkCapabilities();

-// Scan for BLE devices
+/// Scan for BLE devices
 final bool startResult = await ble.startScan();

-// Stop scanning
+/// Stop scanning
 final bool stopResult = await ble.stopScan();
 ```